ovlb/www.ovl.design/_src/pages/notes/notes/gardening.md

 Text starts as a note.
 From there it is free to move around the site.
 Or stay as a note, that’s finished – for now.
 11ty’s data deep merge makes this very simple.
 The posts are Markdown file.
 While in the notes folder, they automatically get the `notes` tag and and up in `collections.notes`.

 Once I think a note isn’t a note anymore, I might add it to the text folder.
 It can be a draft, or immediately published.
-As everything Markdown, I only need to add a bit more front data, to accomodate for the slightly more refined design of fully fledged articles.
+As everything is Markdown, I only need to add a bit more frontmatter data, to accomodate for the slightly more refined design of fully fledged articles.

 All posts on this website use a common theme for categories, they are tags (so that they get picked up by 11ty’s collection feature), prefixed by `cat:`.
 This global taxonomy allows me to link newsletter issues, notes, and articles which share a common theme.